Empty Properties

 This discount does not cover situations where a property has outdated features, fittings and fixtures.
 The absence of a kitchen, bathroom or connection of services does not qualify for a discount because this is not classed as major.
 The total cost of the works is not a determining factor as to whether you will be granted a discount for the work.

-From 1st April 2019, if a property has been empty and unfurnished for a period of two years or more we will be applying a 100% premium on the Council Tax charge, doubling the annual charge for the property until such time as the property becomes tenanted or sold.
+Since 1 April 2019, if a property has been empty and unfurnished for a period of two years or more we apply a 100% premium on the Council Tax charge, doubling the annual charge for the property until such time as the property becomes tenanted or sold.

 This decision has been made in conjunction with legislation introduced by the government in 2012 and revised in 2018.
 (The Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018).